African American officeholders from the end of the Civil War until before 1900: Arkansas

 Between 1868 and 1893, 85 men noted as "colored" or "mulatto" were elected to the Arkansas legislature.
 Initially, they served under the 1868 Arkansas Constitution that granted them the right to vote and hold office.
-The Democrats retook control of state government and instituted the 1874 Constitution.
+The Democrats retook control of the state government and instituted the 1874 Constitution.
 As a result, after 1893, the next African American to serve as an Arkansas state legislator was in 1973.